LGBTQ rights in Hungary: Adoption and family planning

 Although same-sex couples cannot adopt jointly, adoption by individuals is illegal regardless of sexual orientation or partnership status.
 Stepchild adoption is only available for married (different-sex) couples.

 Access to IVF and donor insemination is available for single women regardless of sexual orientation, but not available for lesbians cohabiting or in a registered partnership with their same-sex partners.

 In November 2017, the Hungarian Ombudsman found that the rejection of a lesbian couple's adoption application was "an infringement on the child's right to protection and care, and amounted to unlawful discrimination based on sexual orientation."
 As joint adoption for same-sex couples is not legal in Hungary, the couple decided that one of the partners would legally adopt the child.
 The couple was, however, very open about their relationship and were found suitable to adopt.
 During the following months, the couple took care of a 16-month-old girl, but child protection services later stopped the application procedure due to the couple's sexual orientation.
 This decision disrupted the life of the child, as she would not eat properly anymore and had to be taken to a child psychologist.
 The couple appealed to the Commissioner for Fundamental Rights (the Ombudsman responsible for the rights of children, nationalities in Hungary, vulnerable social groups and the interests of future generations), who found the child protection service's rejection of the couple unlawful and discriminatory.
 The Commissioner said that "a person wishing to adopt has no right to adopt a particular child, but s/he does have the right to equal treatment and equality before the law in the procedure."
 The Commissioner based their decision on the 2008 E.B. v.
 France case, in which the European Court of Human Rights ruled that one's sexual orientation should not be a factor in adoption cases.

-In October 2020, while discussing a children's book published by an LGBTQ organisation on Magyar Rádió, the Prime Minister Orbán stated that, despite Hungary being "tolerant and patient" towards LGBTQ people, "there is a red line that cannot be crossed" and that "gays are to leave our children alone".
+In October 2020, while discussing a children's book published by an LGBTQ organisation on Magyar Rádió, Prime Minister Orbán stated that, despite Hungary being "tolerant and patient" towards LGBTQ people, "there is a red line that cannot be crossed" and that "gays are to leave our children alone".

-In November 2020, the Fidesz government proposed a Constitutional amendment which would ban adoption by same-sex couples.
+In November 2020, the Fidesz government proposed a constitutional amendment which would ban adoption by same-sex couples.
 Language in the amendment would ensure "education in accordance with the values based on Hungary's constitutional identity and Christian culture."
 The same amendment would also severely restrict the ability of single-parent families to adopt.
 On 16 December 2020 the amendment was passed by the National Assembly with 123 ayes, 45 nays and 5 abstentions.

 In April 2023, Hungary's unicameral parliament passed a bill enabling and encouraging citizens to report same-sex couples which raise children to the state authorities - such as police and child protection.
 The President of Hungary Katalin Novák vetoed the bill - that formally prevented it from becoming enacted into law.